bobbingwide/vgc/README.md

 3. Click Activate to use your new theme right away.

 ## Changelog
+# 1.7.3
+* Fixed: Correct spelling of available_options #68
+* Tested: With WordPress 6.4.1

 # 1.7.2
 * Fixed: Cater for null values for Brands fields #59
 * Fixed: Support PHP 8.1 #62